pboivin/flou/README.md

 The options are:

-- `sourcePath`: The full path to your source images.
+- `sourcePath`: The full path to the source images.
 - `cachePath`: The full path where Glide will store the image transformations.
 - `sourceUrlBase`: The base URL for the source images.
 - `cacheUrlBase`:  The base URL for the transformed images.